The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 first place.

-That said, in the case of videoBuffer, using a variable might not be such a bad idea because it should be redirected for page flipping.
+Still, in the case of videoBuffer, using a variable might not be such a bad idea because it should be redirected for page flipping.
 But that's for modes 4 and 5, not mode 3.

 RGB Macro